Inheritable MDC using Logback

 Inheritable values are especially useful e.g. when setting a correlation id in an HTTP request interceptor, or at any entrypoint to the application.
 Such correlation id values can be then added automatically to each log message, provided the appropriate log encoder pattern is used.

-To enable using inheritable MDC values, the application’s code should call InheritableMDC.init
+To enable using inheritable MDC values, the application’s code should call InheritableMDC.init as soon as possible.

-The best place would be the application’s entrypoint (the main
+The best place would be the application’s entrypoint (the main method).

 Once this is done, inheritable MDC values can be set in a scoped & structured manner using InheritableMDC.supervisedWhere